trek-view/basecamp/_posts/2022-02-11-choosing-right-frame-extraction-rate-ffmpeg.md

   - /blog/2022/choosing-right-frame-extraction-rate-ffmpeg
 ---

-**How we optimised the process of turning a video into frames to create virtual tours in Explorer using speed as a variable.**
+**How we optimised the process of turning a video into frames using speed of travel as a variable.**

 [Last week I talked about the importance of considering framerate for timewarp videos when extracting frames from it](/blog/turn-gopro-timewarp-video-into-timelapse-images).